 This process is continued until the low and high pointers finally meet in a single element:

-- We've got no more use of this pivot so the only thing left to do is to swap pivot and high and we're done with this recursive step:
+- We've got no more use for this pivot so the only thing left to do is to swap pivot and high and we're done with this recursive step:

 As you can see, we have achieved that all values smaller than 29 are now to the left of 29, and all values larger than 29 are to the right.